What I Use

 Visual Studio Code

 My main editor.
-I run the AWS Toolkit, CDK snippets, and Docker extensions.
-The integrated terminal means I can run cdk deploy and check container logs without leaving the editor.
+I run the AWS Toolkit, CDK snippets, Kubernetes, and Docker extensions.
+The integrated terminal means I can run cdk deploy and check pod logs without leaving the editor.

 AWS CLI v2 + Session Manager Plugin

 Named profiles for dev, staging, and production.
-Session Manager replaces SSH for instance access — no open ports, no key management.
+Session Manager replaces SSH for instance access, so there are no open ports and no key management.

 Kiro (AWS AI-powered IDE)